 - Mile 5.0 – The Big Butt Trail skirts by the summit of Point Misery (5,715 feet).
 The summit marker is on your left a few yards from the trail.
 The trail now gradually descends Brush Fence Ridge through a variety of forests to Balsam Gap.

-- Mile 6.5 – The Big Butt Trail ends at Balsam Gap on the Blue Ridge Parkway.
+- Mile 6.5 – The Big Butt Trail ends at the Walker Knob Overlook (Balsam Gap) on the Blue Ridge Parkway.
 Turn left and follow the Mountains-to-Sea Trail (white blaze) east towards Blackstock Knob.

 - Mile 7.3 – After the series of switchbacks the trail follows a ~6,000-foot ridgeline through a southern Appalachian spruce-fir forest.

 - Mile 7.8 – On the left side of the trail is an expansive view north of the Cane River Valley surrounded by the Black Mountains.
 From here you can see Celo Knob in the far north and trace the Black Mountains all the way to Clingmans Peak.

 - Mile 8.1 –The MST crosses the sparse, tree-covered summit of Blackstock Knob (6,340 feet).
 Turn around here heading back towards the Walker Knob Overlook.